 Andorra has a parliamentary system of government and regularly holds free and fair elections.
+Political rights and civil liberties are generally respected.
 However, the country has strict naturalization criteria, and more than 50 percent of the population consists of noncitizens who do not have the right to vote.
-Political rights and civil liberties are generally respected and safeguarded.
-However, domestic violence is a problem, the country is not fully compliant with international standards on accessibility for disabled people, and there is a notable wage gap between men and women.
+Among other outstanding concerns, abortion remains completely prohibited, and there is a notable wage gap between men and women.
 The small Muslim and Jewish communities lack dedicated cemeteries, and the country has no recognized mosque.